CoRfr/jenkins-swarm-docker-client/README.md

 jenkins-swarm-docker-client
 ===========================

-Based on csanchez/jenkins-swarm-slave
+Based on `csanchez/jenkins-swarm-slave`

 Also provides docker in order to control the docker host.

-The idea behind this is to expose a jenkins-slave to a jenkins-master, with jobs managing docker containers and volumes in order to acheive the expected goal.
+The idea behind this is to expose a jenkins-slave to a jenkins-master, with jobs managing docker containers and volumes in order to achieve the expected goal.

 There is very few assumption about the actual host, except that it runs docker.